 Exceptions to Confidentiality

-There are legal and ethical exceptions to confidentiality which require that the counselor take responsible action.
+There are legal and ethical exceptions to confidentiality which require that we take responsible action.
 They include:

 • When there is a clear and present danger of harm to yourself or another person.
 In these circumstances we are legally required to take action to protect your safety.
 Thus, our actions in these circumstances may include arranging for voluntary or involuntary hospitalization, as well as notifying law enforcement authorities and/or family/friends/individuals at risk.